bkinsey808/graphql-fullstack-seed/README.md

 Unfortunately, it seems like GraphQL ecosystem does not have a good solution for offline-first at the moment.
 The goal of this project is to build a solid example of a GraphQL offline-first application using angular/ngrx and server service worker running Apollo GraphQL server.
-Entire project is architected in TypeScript, and long term goal would be to leverage TypeORM to help build GraphQL schema, resolvers, and ngrx actions and models.
+Entire project is architected in TypeScript.
 Not really sure how possible all of this is.
 Your feedback is most welcome.

 ## Getting started
 This project uses postgres as the db.
 Set up the db username and password in server/connectionOptions.js .
 TypeORM will create the db schema for you.